IrvingZha0/lab-bcos/docs/AMOP.md

 ## Network Architecture
 ![](./assets/amop_en.png)
 Take the classic IDC (Internet Data Center) bank architecture as an example:
-- SF (Server Farm) area: Applications within the organization intranet can leverage the SDK to send AMOP messages to the gateway
+- SF (Server Farm) area: Applications within the organization intranet can leverage the SDK to send AMOP messages to the proxy.
--
-- An internal business service area.
-Application in SF can use SDK to transfer message by AMOP.
-Setup SDK to link to the blockchain proxy in DMZ.
 If no DMZ, link to blockchain node directly.
 - DMZ (Demilitarized Zone) area: physical or logical isolated network.
 This area is optional but recommended for better security.
-- Proxy Server: Responsible for forwarding messages from internal applicatoins to the blokchain P2P network.
-It is recommended to put the gateway inside DMZ
 - Blockchain P2P network: The logical area which contains blockchain nodes from different organizations.
 This is usually deployed within the DMZ zone but can also be placed in the SF area.
+- Proxy Server: Responsible for forwarding messages from internal applicatoins to the blokchain P2P network.
+It is recommended to put the proxy inside DMZ

 ## Configuration
 Below is a sample code for sending AMOP messages (Spring Bean):